Freud’s Cartoon Analyzes Sherlock Holmes’ Psychology while Vladimort, Salman Khan, and the Psycho-Lady Rock and Roll in the Antechamber!

 Search Term 9: Handsome Indian Men Naked

 How many times do I have to tell you, my dear searcher o’mine blog?
 For Indian men, handsome and nakedness don’t go together!
 In fact, handsomeness and Indian-ness seldom goes together.
 We are some of the smartest people on planet Earth (and we are smart enough not to let people know that we are,) but we aren’t really “handsome” or “beautiful” – and we aren’t talking about the exceptions who prove the rule.
 (One exceptionally creative Italian lady would like to mention a few names here.
-She will try her best to discredit me, but then I ask her – has she seen those “handsome” India men naked?
+She will try her best to discredit me, but then I ask her – has she seen those “handsome” Indian men naked?
 Ever?)

 Search Term 10: Indian Nudes